 15. Have you hugged your “Growler” today?
 The Growler’s today are ecologically correct unlike the pint-sized steel pails used in the 19th century.
 Today’s Growlers are two-quart glass jugs that keep our suds fresh for up to 3 days.

 16. Craft beer offers many health benefits.
-Find them at www.craftbeer.com .
+Find many reasons you should plan a Umpqua Valley Brewery Tour at www.craftbeer.com .

 17. Wine tasting etiquette is easier remembered using the five-S theory.
 See/Sniff/Swirl/Sip/Savor